Krzysztof Kieslowski

 Colors tell a story of their own.
 Blue, in general, seems to refer to her past.
 Red seems to be the future, or at least far from her past.

-Bialy/ Blanc/ White (1993), vastly inferior to Blue, is more of a comedy than a tragedy.
-Explicitly inspired by Chaplin's City Lights, it loses in character analysis what it gains in plot dynamics.
-In fact, the movie is more successful as a parody of capitalist Poland than as a psychological drama of a humiliated man.
+Bialy/ Blanc/ White (1993), vastly inferior to Blue, is more of a comedy than a tragedy, definitely different in tone from the other two "colors".
+It loses in character analysis what it gains in plot dynamics.
+In fact, the movie is more successful as a parody of capitalist Poland than as a psychological drama of a humiliated man who is looking for revenge.
+He achieves his goal of humiliating the woman who humiliated him.

 He is still dreaming of Dominique, but also has to find a job, while helping his brother in their salon.
 Hired as the bodyguard of an unprincipled capitalist, he quickly understands how to make money in his chaotic country: he overhears the capitalist plan to buy a land and buys it before him.
 The very man who helped in Paris pays him to kill him: Karol shoots him with a blank and the man still pays him.
 When he finds out that he doublecrossed him, the capitalist almost kills him, but Karol has written a will that will assign the land to the church when he dies, a will that in catholic Poland is like a life insurance.
 The capitalist is forced to buy the land from him for ten times what he paid.
 Soon, Karol becomes as heartless and greedy as the worst of the new capitalists

 Now Dominique is in jail.
-Karol looks at her with a binocular and cries.
+Karol looks at her with binoculars.
+She gestures that she loves him and he cries (of happiness or remorse?).

 There is an existentialist undercurrent that connects the three films and the entire work of the director.
 The lives of these characters are constrained to the point that very little seems to happen.
 They mostly "are", just are.
 The stories simply prime and test their existence and may cause tiny fluctuations that eventually create big waves.